-Further to the Local Government Reorganisation that is underway in Cumbria and as detailed in Note 1 (a) it is proposed that Westmorland & Furness Council will become the Administering Authority of Cumbria LGPS, and this has been set out in legislation via a Statutory Instrument, which at the time of writing is progressing through Parliament.
+Local Government Reorganisation took place in Cumbria on 1 April 2023 and as detailed in Note 1(a), Westmorland & Furness Council became the Administering Authority of Cumbria LGPS, as set out in legislation via a Statutory Instrument.
+Whilst a significant event for the Fund, there are no financial implications to the Pension Fund arising from this vesting of Administering Authority.